Tahlor/simple_hwr/README.md

 ## Trajectory Recovery

+#### Modifying/updating the config files
+To use existing config options, just modify the config file directly.
+See `config/DEBUG.yaml` for an example configuaration with some descriptions (though it's not guaranteed to work).
+The `example_weights/example.conf` is working with the model weights in the `example_weights` folder.
+To add new options:

+1. Add option to a config file
+2. Modify `./hwr_utils/stroke_dataset.py.py` class to accept new option
+3. Modify `train_stroke_recovery.py` to read the option from the config file and pass to `StrokeRecoveryDataset` class
+4. Modify `hwr_utils.py` at `defaults` to include a default parameter in case a config file does not specify your new option.

 ### Training
 Once the data is downloaded and the environment setup, setup a config file.
 You should then be able to train the model: